ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/220500 Common Work Results for Plumbing.md

       1. Install dielectric coupling and nipple fittings to connect piping materials of dissimilar metals.
    1. Equipment Installation - Common Requirements:
       1. Install equipment to provide the maximum possible head room, where mounting heights are not indicated.
    1. Install equipment according to approved submittal data.
 Portions of the Work are shown only in diagrammatic form.
-Refer conflicts to the NREL.
+Refer conflicts to the Owner.
    1. Install equipment level and plumb, parallel and perpendicular to other building systems and components in exposed interior spaces, except where otherwise indicated.
    1. Install plumbing equipment to facilitate servicing, maintenance, and repair or replacement of equipment components.
 Connect equipment for ease of disconnecting, with minimum of interference with other installations.
 Extend grease fittings to an accessible location.
    1. Install equipment giving right-of-way to piping systems installed at a required slope.